MiklosPathy/Aspire.ServiceDiscovery.Problem/README.md

-# Aspire.ServiceDiscovery.Problem

-EDIT: This is an aswer now.
-I fixed the project to work.
+**EDIT: This is an aswer now.** I fixed the project to work.
 Just to have a working example on the web about custom container service discovery, for the example in the Aspire documentation is a bit misleading.

+Original text:

 Example project demonstrating my Aspire ServiceDiscovery misuse/problem